Littering fees for some producers

 - The packaging is used for food intended to be eaten directly from the packaging without further preparation.
 Further preparation means, for example, boiling, cooking or heating.
 Washing, peeling or cutting a food is not considered to be further preparation.

-Packaging that is flexible wrapping can contain, for example, fresh fruit and vegetables, sandwiches, ice cream, cakes, rice cakes, nuts, snacks, dried fruit, protein bars, sweets, chocolate, crips and dried charcuteries.
+Packaging that is flexible cover can contain, for example, fresh fruit and vegetables, sandwiches, ice cream, cakes, rice cakes, nuts, snacks, dried fruit, protein bars, sweets, chocolate, crips and dried charcuteries.

 What is a food container that is a single-use plastic product?